N3bTcx/TileMill_SousSurveillance/README.md

 ### Get the files

 Click on [this adress](http://www.mapbox.com/tilemill/) to download TileMill, and download the files from here (zip or `git clone https://github.com/N3bTcx/TileMill_SousSurveillance.git` in `Mapbox\Projets\`).
+After, when you will open it, it will download zip of every layers.
+It can be long, so be patient, and take a coffee.

 ### Discussion on the map